pwikapanel/illustrator-panel/Tests.md

 Expected result: correct sync folder should be opened.

 ----
-#### Saving with Images
+### Saving with Images

+Missing `Links` folder:

 1. save page with missing Links folder (no placed images)

 Expected result: page saved normally

+Saving with an embedded image:

-2. place image from elsewhere on HD *without* checking "link"
+1. place image from elsewhere on HD *without* checking "link"
-3. click "Save Page"
+2. click "Save Page"

 Expected result: page saved normally with alert "Test.ai contains embedded images.
 Please run "Check & Repair"

+Saving with an external image:

-4. delete the embedded image
+1. delete the embedded image
-5. rename or delete `Links` folder so it is not available
+2. rename or delete `Links` folder so it is not available
-6. place an image from outside the site and check "link"
+3. place an image from outside the site and check "link"

 Expected result: page saved normally with alert "Test.ai contains external image(s) — please run "Check & Repair"

+Missing `SVIJA` folder:

-7. rename or delete `SVIJA` folder so it is not available
+1. rename or delete `SVIJA` folder so it is not available
-8. click "Save Page"
+2. click "Save Page"

 Expected result: alert "File(s) Not Saved / Missing "SVIJA" folder"

+Missing `SVG Files` folder

-9. rename or delete `SVG Files` folder so it is not available
+1. rename or delete `SVG Files` folder so it is not available
-10. click "Save Page"
+2. click "Save Page"

 Expected result: alert "File(s) Not Saved / Missing "SVG Files" folder"

+Missing `sync` folder:

-11. close the file, rename `sync` to `syncx`
+1. close the file, rename `sync` to `syncx`
-12. reopen the file
+2. reopen the file
-13. click "Save Page"
+3. click "Save Page"

 Expected result: alert "File(s) Not Saved / Page not in "sync" folder"

 ----
-#### Save All
+### Save All

 1. open two different pages from two different sites
 2. click "Save All"